augo-augo/SCGWT/README.md

 ---

-## 4. Experimental Validation & Results
+4. Experimental Validation & Preliminary Results

 The agent was trained in the Crafter environment, with metrics logged via Weights & Biases.
-The results from this run validate the stability and effectiveness of the architecture.
+The initial results presented here cover approximately the first 30k steps of training and serve as a preliminary validation of the architecture's stability and the function of key mechanisms.
+Note: Comprehensive ablation studies isolating the contribution of each component have not yet been performed, and the presented run terminated early relative to longer-term learning goals.

-**Result 1: Stable Loss Convergence**
+Result 1: Initial Loss Convergence

-The primary training losses (`train/total_loss`, `train/world_model_loss`) show clear and stable convergence, trending from ~0 to below -15,000 over 250k steps.
-This indicates that the world model is successfully learning to predict its environment and that the optimization process is stable.
-The `train/dream_loss_empowerment` also trends downward, showing the policy is successfully optimizing for its intrinsic drives within its dreams.
+The primary training losses (train/total_loss, train/world_model_loss) show rapid initial convergence within the first 5k steps, stabilizing thereafter.
+This indicates the world model is quickly learning basic environmental dynamics and the optimization process is stable in the early phase.
+The train/dream_loss_empowerment also trends generally downward, suggesting the policy is successfully optimizing for intrinsic drives within its dreams.

 ![Training Loss Curves](./SCGWT/data/train.PNG)

-**Result 2: Empirical Solution to "Dark Room" Pathology**
+Result 2: Qualitative Validation of "Dark Room" Prevention

-The agent's **Safety** mechanism functions as designed.
-The log of `step/observation_entropy` shows the agent successfully maintains a high sensory entropy, avoiding low-information states.
-The corresponding `step/reward_safety` log shows the agent receiving corrective penalties (sharp dips) when it does encounter low-entropy states, empirically validating the solution to the "dark room" pathology.
+The agent's Safety mechanism appears to function as intended during environment interaction.
+The log of step/observation_entropy generally remains varied, while the corresponding step/reward_safety log shows corrective negative penalties during periods of lower entropy.
+This provides qualitative evidence for the successful avoidance of low-information states.

 ![Step Reward Curves](./SCGWT/data/step.PNG)

-**Result 3: Healthy Intrinsic Dream Dynamics**
+Result 3: Plausible Intrinsic Dream Dynamics

-The agent's internal "dreams" reflect a healthy learning process.
-The `dream/safety` log shows the agent initially exploring low-entropy states in its imagination (the large dip from 0 to -1.5) and then learning to avoid them, stabilizing its dreamed reward near 0.
-This demonstrates the power of **Stable Dreaming** to solve pathologies offline.
-The `dream/policy_entropy` shows a healthy exploration–exploitation curve, rising and then slowly declining as the policy learns.
+The agent's internal "dreams" reflect plausible learning dynamics.
+The dream/safety log shows the agent imagining low-entropy states early on (dip around 25k steps) and subsequently receiving negative rewards, leading to avoidance of such states in later dreams.
+This highlights the potential for Stable Dreaming to address pathologies offline.
+The dream/policy_entropy exhibits an explore-exploit dynamic, initially increasing and then decreasing as the policy presumably converges on rewarding imagined strategies.

 ![Dream Metric Curves](./SCGWT/data/dream.PNG)

----

-## 5. Conclusion & Future Work
+5. Conclusion & Future Work

-The SC-GWT v2.0 prototype successfully demonstrates that a "hardened" multi-component intrinsic reward, when combined with a self-centric global workspace architecture and stable dreaming, can produce a robust, autonomous agent that avoids common wireheading pathologies.
+The SC-GWT v2.0 prototype demonstrates initial promise.
+Preliminary results suggest that a "hardened" multi-component intrinsic reward, combined with a self-centric global workspace architecture and stable dreaming, can produce a learning agent that exhibits stable training dynamics and avoids the classic "dark room" pathology in its behavior and imagination.

-The next critical phase for this research is to move from a single-agent physical environment to a multi-agent **social world**.
-This will provide an unbounded source of chaos and novelty, forcing the agent's world model to evolve.
-To be "competent" and "empowered" in a social world, an agent will be forced to model *other agents* as intentional beings, providing a testbed for the emergent concepts of "self" versus "other" and a potential path toward an artificial **Theory of Mind**.
+However, these results are early, and significant future work is planned:

+    Ablation Studies: Rigorously evaluate the necessity and contribution of each intrinsic reward component (Competence, Empowerment, Safety, Explore) and architectural feature (Episodic Memory, GW Bias) through systematic ablation experiments.

+    Long-Horizon Reasoning (Markovian Thinking): Implement and evaluate the integration of a Markovian Thinking-style chunking mechanism into the _stable_dreaming loop.
+This aims to enable efficient learning of strategies requiring much longer planning horizons than currently feasible, overcoming memory bottlenecks.

+    Social Learning Environment: Transition the agent to a lightweight multi-agent environment (e.g., based on MARL grid worlds).
+This will test the hypothesis that social interaction provides the necessary stimulus for the emergence of more complex behaviors, communication, and potentially a grounded understanding of self vs. other, driven purely by the agent's intrinsic motivations.
+We plan to investigate whether communication protocols emerge naturally as optimal strategies for maximizing Competence and Empowerment in a social context.

+Further research will focus on scaling these methods and rigorously testing the emergence of complex, goal-directed behavior from these foundational intrinsic drives.